-The essential roles of vitamin C include:
+Among the essential roles of the C vitamin include:

 - Synthesis of collagen (supporting protein, it is the most abundant protein in the body and determines the formation of the skin, tendons, cartilages, intervertebral discs, cornea, vitreous body, blood vessels, placenta ...)

 - Antioxidant function;

 - Support function of the immune system, with anti-inflammatory and immunological effects;

 - Conversion of the amino acid tryptophan into serotonin.

 Foods of plant origin are globally considered a good source of C vitamin, even if the specific quantity depends on the product in question, the nature of the soil and the climate of cultivation, the state of ripeness at the time of harvest, the time and conditions of conservation, and any preparatory work for consumption. while foods of animal nature generally do not contain it in significant quantities.

 The most common and widespread products in the Italian diet that contain high concentrations of vitamin C are:

 - Turnip greens